business-science/awesome-generative-ai/README.md

 # Awesome Generative AI

-A curated list of resources for generative AI development. pecifically focusing on GenAI libraries in Python for developers.
+A curated list of resources to help you become a GenAI Engineer, GenAI Architect, and GenAI Developer.
+This repository covers:

+- Python Libraries for GenAI

+Comming Soon:

+- Communities
+- Social
+- Books
+- Courses

-# Python
+# Python Libraries for GenAI

 ## AI LLM Frameworks